Website visitors rarely wait for a sales rep anymore.

 The tool helps revenue teams identify visitors, start conversations, and route qualified leads to sales.
 Its assistant, Piper, analyzes visitor behavior and company data before passing those leads into Salesforce.

-Those limits explain why many teams now look for Qualified alternatives.
+These limitations explain why many teams now look for Qualified alternatives.

 Newer AI SDR tools use LLMs and AI-led outreach instead of rigid playbooks.